canonical/k8s-snap/docs/src/snap/howto/ceph.md

    - discard
 EOF
 ```
 ```
 kubectl apply -f csi-rbd-sc.yaml
 ```

 ## Create a PVC for a RBD-backed file-system.

+This PVC will allow users to request RBD-backed storage.

 ```
 cat <<EOF > pvc.yaml